solaranamnesis/plutarch/on-face-appears-moon/full-text-english.md

 6o

 p.
-42, ch. xxvi. — Is left sovereign lord of these islands.
+42, ch. xxvi. --- Is left sovereign lord of these islands.

 Trapa/carco icelaOai.
 I have ventured to render avro- /cpdropa fcetadac (or KaXelaOai).
 The noun is of very frequent occurrence in Plutarch.

 p.
-43. — Those who have joined in the service of the God for thirty years.
+43. --- Those who have joined in the service of the God for thirty years.

-Tpia/caiSe/ea MSS. rpcaKovra W., following earlier sug- gestion— qy. rd Tjok Setca ?
+Tpia/caiSe/ea MSS. rpcaKovra W., following earlier sug- gestion--- qy. rd Tjok Setca ?

 p.
-43. — When sleep has stayed the Titanic motions ....
+43. --- When sleep has stayed the Titanic motions ....

 I have followed Madvig's eire&dv iravar] (Adv.
 I,
 p.
 664) for the elvai he dvdaraatv of the MSS.

 p.
-44, ch. xxvi. — He spent a very long time .... potent in our life.
+44, ch. xxvi. --- He spent a very long time .... potent in our life.

 7r\el<JT0V yap iv Kap^rjSovt ypovov SLerpiyjrev, are Br)